keenzman/keenzman/README.md

 I'm currently:
 - 🌱 training to be a better Developer, one day at a time
-- 📙 listening to _The Obstacle Is The Way_ on Audible
 - 😁 living my best life

 ---